From 'Little Caesar': The Original Gangster Movie

 Little Caesar quotes

-Caesar Enrico Bandello: Yeah, sure.
+Caesar Enrico Bandello: Yeah, but they just grazed me though.